MOARdV/AvionicsSystems/README.md

 ### Players:

 **NOTE:** MAS is *not* a 100% drop-in replacement for RasterPropMonitor.

 As of **MAS v1.2.0**, a Module Manager patch is included in MAS that replaces the basic RPM props with equivalent MAS props.
-This patch does not update ASET props, but it allows the IVAs included in RPM to use MAS-powered props.
+This patch does not update ASET props, but it updates the IVAs included with RPM to use MAS-powered props.
 An RPM ASET update patch is in the works.

 Releases appear under [Releases](https://github.com/MOARdV/AvionicsSystems/releases).

+For players who do a lot of atmospheric flight, alexustas's [Jebbesen Aeronautical Charts](https://github.com/MOARdV/AvionicsSystems/blob/master/Documents/ASET-%20Kerbin%20AEROCHARTS%20v17-11-25.pdf) for Kerbin are available.

 **To Install:** select the latest released AvionicsSystems zip file from the "Releases" tab.
 Do not download this repo, unless you intend to build MAS yourself.